SamG-Coder/nntc/README.md

 * No entropy coding: an asset's size is fixed by its layout.
 * The encoder never deletes a file or a directory.
 A run leaves any stale sibling under its prefix alone; the descriptor names the files that belong to the asset.
 * The less correlated the inputs, the more channels needed to avoid crosstalk between textures.
+Conversely, the lower the dimensionality (i.e. the more correlated) the input textures are, the better this technique works, and the less channels you'll need to avoid crosstalk.

 ## Licences